Itinte/ABSA_sentiment_classifier/README.md

-t## Abstract based sentiment classifier with LSTM.
+## Abstract based sentiment classifier with LSTM.

 A Classifier to predict aspect-based polarities of opinions in sentences, that assigns a polarity label to every triple &lt;aspect categories, aspect_term, sentence>.
 The polarity labels are positive, negative and neutral.
 Note that a sentence may have several opinions.